Istaroth/agile_radar/docs/working-on-content.md

-# Working on the Content
+# Working on the content
 This section is for team members and contributors, who work in Git to add to the technology radar.

 ## Maintaining items